Benapole–Petrapole border ceremony

+Events

 The Petrapole-Benapole border ceremony takes place every evening from 16:30 to 17:00.
 This joint retreat ceremony of 30 minutes resulting in lowering of national flags of India and Bangladesh is jointly conducted by BSF (Border Security Force) and BGB (Border Guard Bangladesh).

 The "Wagah of the East" as it is known, the Petrapole-Benapole border ceremony starts off with opening of gates on India and Bangladesh side.
 After a quick friendly handshake between the BSF and BGB infantrymen, the soldiers march into the "no man's land" in their respective ceremonial dresses and battle dress uniform.
 Ceremonial theatrics by the BSF and BGB are at the heart of the ceremony and is attended by Military officials of both countries.
 The ceremonial parade ends before sunset and the flags of either countries are lowered.
 The gates on either side of the border are closed for the day.

 Since the border retreat ceremony was initiated in 2013, not many tourists are aware of this event.
 The crowd at the ceremony consists mostly of locals and very few tourists.
 After the retreat ceremony, the BSF jawans pose for a photo shoot with civilians or tourists in their ceremonial dress.